ray-cast/ray-mmd/README.md

 	- Adding new features to the most recent version
 	- Fewer Bugs in this version
 - Latest changes - Major allocator changes:
-	- Notice : Overwrite the old material_common_2.0.fxsub to fix a bug
+	- Notice1 : Overwrite the old material_common_2.0.fxsub to fix a bug
-	- Notice : Overwrite the old Sky Hemisphere to fix a bug
+	- Notice2 : You need to rewrite the Sky Hemisphere for fix a bug
-	- Added MatCap map supports (see main.fx)
+	- Added MatCap/Sphere map supports (see main.fx)
 	- Added SSAOVisibility tab, single subset of the model can now set its visibility for SSAO
 	- Improved Bloom, that allows a greater range for bloom [(preview)](https://github.com/ray-cast/images/raw/master/20_bloom.jpg)
 	- Improved Quality of cloud [(preview)](https://github.com/ray-cast/images/raw/master/20_godray.jpg).